rabihkodeih/reedsy/README.md

 Project: Online Dating Recommender System

 This project was aimed at finding reliable recommendations for online daters from both genders.
 A specialized algorithm based on reciprocal collaborative filtering was used in addition to summary statistics per feature to generate the recommendations.
-We designed and implemented the whole system.
-Including the RESTFUL API service, the actual logic, reporting and dashboard/UI.
+We designed and implemented the whole system including the RESTFUL API service, the actual logic, reporting and dashboard/UI.

 ### Question 2